aleeamini/Flareon7-2020/6/README.md

 ![alt text](https://github.com/aleeamini/Flareon7-2020/blob/main/6/after_regex3.png)

 Now we have a deobfuscated code, and now we could find what happened in the script.
-I short the story.
+Long story short.
 The script gets a string from the user and does some calculation on it and make a QR code.
 But there is a function that i named it ```Get_ComputerName()```

 ```
 Func Get_ComputerName()